TIBCOSoftware/mashling-recipes/README.md

 # Mashling integration with lyft/envoy front-proxy

 > **Mashling** as a member of the **lyft/envoy** front-proxy mesh
+>
+> Project Mashling includes recipes that allow Mashling to be deployed as a member of the Lyft Envoy front-proxy mesh.

+> These recipes will bring all the benefits Lyft Envoy will bring to your services around resiliency and observability.

+>In addition it complements the lyft/envoy based mesh in the following areas :

+>- Event-enabling the mesh
+- API-fying the mesh
+- Providing application-level debug visibility and monitoring

 ## Installation
 ### Prerequisites